-Courts and mental health professionals continue to pay greater attention to the presence of intimate partner violence, domestic, and family violence within relationships.
+Courts and mental health professionals continue to pay greater attention to the presence of intimate partner violence, clomests, and family violence within relationships.
 However, differences have arisen across jurisdictions, including differing term definitions, conceptualizations, and understanding.
-Using a blended approach, this presentation provides a focus on legislative and scientific considerations.
-The purpose is to promote a greater understanding and application of the common factors underlying these important concepts to family matters with direct application to on-going work.
+Using a blended approach, his presentation provides a focus on legislative and scient ic considerations.
+The purpose is to promote a greater understanding and application of the common factors underlying these important as cepts to family matters with direct application to on- on a work.

-Terence S. Singh, PhD, ABPP, Alberta Forensic Psychology, Calgary, AB, Canada Hon.
+Terence S Singh, PhD, ABPP, Alberta Forensic Psychology, Calgary, AB, Schada

+Hon.
 Nancy A. Flatters (Ret.), Calgary, AB, Canada